aadigedhar/Img_similarity/README.md

 ## Other options

-We can also try different type of technolgy depend on Hardware, time, data, use.
-That are listed below :-
+We can also try different type of technology depends on Hardware, time, data, use-case.
+These are listed below :-

 1. Resnet
 2. siamese networks